ameraj04/IDS2024F/homework/README.md

-This folder contains all my homework
+This folder contains all my homework for this course.